+II.
 Scope of the Policy

-This policy applies to all College community members, regardless of the sexual orientation, gender expression, or gender identity of the parties involved, including students, faculty, staff, visitors, and independent contractors, as well as those who participate in the College's domestic programs and activities, whether on or off campus.
-Any such individual may make a report under this policy.
-The College does not have jurisdiction to investigate reported incidents involving members of the College community that occurred prior to the individual being enrolled at or employed by the College when the incident did not occur on campus or in connection with the College's domestic program, activity, or employment.
-Individuals who wish to report or file a complaint pertaining to sexual misconduct that falls outside the scope of this policy may do so under the Student Handbook or the Employee Handbook, as appropriate.
-Vendors, and others who conduct business with the College or on College property are also expected to comply with this policy; complaints against such College affiliates will be handled in accordance with existing contracts and agreements.
+This policy applies to all College community members, regardless of the sexual orientation, gender expression, or gender identity of the parties involved, including students, faculty,staff, board members, visitors, and independent contractors, as well as those who participate in the College's domestic education programs and activities, whether on or off campus.
+Vendors and others who conduct business with the College or on College property also are expected to comply with this policy; complaints against such College affiliates will be handled in accordance with existing contracts and agreements.
 Any person found responsible for sexual harassment under this policy is subject to disciplinary action, up to and including dismissal, as well as potential personal legal liability.